 Cloud Monitoring collects measurements of your service and of the Google Cloud Platform resources that you use.
 For example, you can monitor API calls or quota usage over a specified time interval.

 Not only can you define custom metrics and charts, but you can also define alerts.
 Use alerts to send a notification when the performance of a service doesn't meet criteria you define.
-For example, you can send a notification as an email, text message, to the Cloud Console Mobile App, and other options.
+For example, you can send a notification as an email, text message, to the Cloud console Mobile App, and other options.

 Metrics